MATH 314 Homework 04

 where the variable rng should be re-used within this class.

-2. Provide code to reasonable test your class.
+2. Provide code to reasonably test your class.